Chapter 10

 INTRODUCTION

-In our study of the Gospel according to Matthew we now come to the part where he records for us the famous sermon that Jesus gave on the mountain.
+In our study of the Gospel according to Matthew we now come to the part where he records for us the famous sermon Jesus gave on the mountainside.
 His sermon begins with what is generally known as the beatitudes, which according to Webster's New World Dictionary means: "perfect blessedness or happiness."

 Matthew 5:1-12